leon0x01/ZKP/Introduction.md

     Proving Solvency in zero-knowledge
     Zero-knowledge taxes

+### Protocols:

+- Loopring
+- Polygon Hermez
+- ZKSync
+- Zk Swap

 #### Pros

 - Smaller Proof size
 - Smaller verification time
 - Bigger developer community and libraries ( longer in the game)

 #### Cons

 - Required trusted setup (honest participants needed)
 - Longer prover time
 - Not secure by quantum computers
 - Strong crypto assumptions
 (The weaker the assumptions of a model, the stronger the model.
 Relaxing an assumption is to go from a strong to a weak, more realistic, assumption.)

+### What is Zk-Stark?

+Zk-Stark, which is stands for Zero-Knowledge Scalable Transparent Argument of Knowledge, is a cryptographic proof system that allows for the verification of computations without revealling any sensitive information about the computation itself.
+The key feature of ZK-STARKs is that they are transparent, which means the generation of the proof can be easily  verified by anyone without requiring any trusted setup or specialized knowledge.
+This transparency is desirable in various scenarios particularly in public blockchain networks where trust is distributed among multiple participants.
+Zk-STARKs are also post-quantum secure, meaning they are resistant to attacks by quantum computers.

+### Protocols:

+- StarkWare/StarkEx
+- Immutable X (StarkEx)
+- DYDX (StarkEx)
+- Starknet
+- Polygon Miden

+### Pros:

+- Quantum Resistant
+- Assumptions: Collision resistant hashes( less likely to be attacked)
+- No Trusted Setup required
+- Community Support by Ethereum Foundation
+- More scalable in terms of computational speed

+### Cons:

+- Far Larger proof Size = More Gas
+- Small Deverloper community becuase it is new